sim7234/Portfolio/README.md

 Goal: Make a fun 3D horror game with my class mates with the concept of Sending a SoS signal while being distracted by a monster and minigames.

-My Contributions: I worked extensivly on two of the three minigames and itterated or completly reworked scripts as needed all around the project.
+My Contributions: I worked extensively on two of the three minigames and iterated or completely reworked scripts as needed all around the project.
 I also worked on interaction for the player with everything around the map.